gshau/TheAstroImagingPlanner/README.md

 - `z score` - maximum allowed [z-score](https://en.wikipedia.org/wiki/Standard_score#Calculation) for eccentricity and FWHM.
 Set this very large to effectively turn this off.
 - `IQR scale` - the [Interquartile Range scale factor](https://en.wikipedia.org/wiki/Interquartile_range#Outliers), typically set to 1.5.
 Set this very large to effectively turn this off.
 - `Trail Threshold` - a score to determine how aligned the star directions are.
 If the entire frame has star orientations in one direction, this value should be high.
 Values above 5 are significant.
 Note: this value can be high, even when eccentricity is low since it measures alignment of star elongation, not the strength.
+- `Gradient Threshold` - maximum strength of a light gradient across the frame.
+This value is fractional, so 0.1 represents a 10% gradient strength (e.g. left side is 10% brighter than right side of the frame).

 ## Acquired Data
 This graph is similar to the one on the Target Planning tab, but selected only for the filters.

 ## Subframe Data
 The scatter graph allows you to compare correlations of different variables in your data.
 The available variables are pulled from the FITs header, while some are derived from the star metrics the watchdog calculates when new files are added.
 The derived star metric data are aggregated over the subframe.
 You can select what variable to plot by the X and Y-axis dropdown options, along with the marker size.